 Start That Blog

 If you’ve always wanted to make money online or go freelance, then just start.
-Don’t wait for approval.
-Don’t say you can’t because of timing or anything else, just get the site set up and begin!
+Don’t wait for the approval.
+Don’t say you can’t because of timing or anything else; just get the site set up and begin!

 Put Yourself Out There

-The next thing that you need to consider here, is just putting yourself out there a lot more.
+The next thing that you need to consider here is just putting yourself out there a lot more.
 Because when it comes to taking your creativity seriously, you do have to let your guard down a little and step into the spotlight.
-That could be to attend an open mic night or send your work to an agent.
+That could be attending an open mic night or sending your work to an agent.
 It’s not always the easiest thing to do, but if you want to get serious, it’s important that you do it.